TERITORI/teritori-dapp/CONTRIBUTING.md

 TODO: explain what is a network feature, when and how to add a new one

+### IPFS

+TODO: explain how to pin and retrieve files, ipfs:// uris vs cid, link to OptimizedImage, etc...

 ### Developer mode

 TODO: explain how and why to use developer mode gating